UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 3. Go to the Polyglot Store in the UI and install.
 4. Add NodeServer in Polyglot Web
 5. Open the admin console (close and re-open if you had it open) and you should see a new node 'HarmonyController'
 6. The auto-discover should automatically run and find your hubs and add them.
-Verify by checkig the nodeserver log.
+Verify by checking the nodeserver log.
 If it doesn't then Select the HarmonyController node and click the 'Discover'.
    * While this is running you can view the nodeserver log in the Polyglot UI to see what it's doing
 7. This should find your Harmony Hubs and add them to the ISY with all devices and activities if your Harmony Hub and Polyglot are on the same subnet.
 If they are not, then you can manually add the hub address as described in the next section,
 8. Once all nodes are added you will need to close and re-open the admin console the new custom profile is loaded.